 One result has been a surprisingly bi-partisan denigration (and de-funding) of the IRS over the past decade or so.
 Little money has been or can be saved by trimming the IRS budget.
 Indeed, one can convincingly argue that a big chunk of the present deficit could be erased simply by beefing up IRS capacity, so it can go after individuals and corporations that aren't paying their fair share.
 The Government Accounting Office (GAO) recently estimated that approximately $330 billion in federal taxes had never been paid as of the end of fiscal year 2010.
+A good chunk of the tax evaders are individuals with "substantial personal assets" including multi-million-dollar homes and luxury cars, the GAO reported.
 For every dollar the IRS spends on audits, liens, and property seizures, the government brings in more than $10.
 If we spend less on IRS enforcement, as Republicans demand (and to which Democrats too often acquiesce), it costs us.
 Obviously it costs our government revenue, but there is another cost, too: it slowly undermines public faith in the rule of law.
 Surely this is an odd position for conservatives to take.
 A society that cannot tax itself, and that undermines popular belief in the effectiveness of government, will generate a politics that slowly devours itself -- like an autoimmune disease.
 We have certainly reached this point now, haven't we?

 The common assumption that any dollar spent by government is inherently wasteful simply flies in the face of evidence, historical and contemporary.